xrdocs/ncs5500/_tutorials/acl-packet-length-matching-ncs55xx-and-ncs5xx.md

 ![Screenshot 2020-08-05 at 3.53.42 PM.png]({{site.baseurl}}/images/Screenshot 2020-08-05 at 3.53.42 PM.png)

-  - We can see that with range command only 8 (7+ 1 internal usage) entries are consumed in the TCAM
-  - If we configure different values that would utilize one entry each
+We can see that with range command only 8 (7+ 1 internal usage) entries are consumed in the TCAM.
+If we configure different values that would utilize one entry each.

 ![Screenshot 2020-08-05 at 4.05.30 PM.png]({{site.baseurl}}/images/Screenshot 2020-08-05 at 4.05.30 PM.png)

 ### Hardware Programming of the range

 ![Screenshot 2020-08-04 at 1.47.37 PM.png]({{site.baseurl}}/images/Screenshot 2020-08-04 at 1.47.37 PM.png)

-  - As per the above ACL, TCAM programmed values
+As per the above ACL, TCAM programmed values

 | Hexadecimal | Decimal    | Value                     |
 |-------------|------------|---------------------------|